iluvjava/Maths/Notebook 2.0 obsidian/AMATH 585 Numerical Analysis of BVP/Stationary Iterative Methods.md

 \end{aligned}
 $$

 This is directly the Gauss Sediel Method.
 However, no choice of parameter on $w$ can recover the Jacobi Iterations.
-Take note that, in the case of sparse matrix, it might be easier to backsolve than than using the inverse.
+Take note that, in the case of sparse matrix, it might be easier to back solve than than using the inverse.

 **Note:** Different conventions of naming these quantities exists sometimes $w$ above is actually the $w^{-1}$ in some literature.

+**References**: Greenbaum's 2021 class, and her Iterative Method book.

 ---
 ### **Intuitive Understanding of the Matter**

-To gain a better understanding, we haev to simplifies the system into another form.
+To gain a better understanding, we have to simplifies the system into another form.

 $$
 \begin{aligned}